folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 ### Okapi Notes:

 -Running in *clustered* mode.<br/>
--Hazelcast in Kubernetes requires editing the hazelcast.xml file included with the Okapi repo before you build the Docker container, and setting your Folio namespace under:
+-Hazelcast in Kubernetes requires editing the hazelcast.xml file included with the Okapi repo before you build the Docker container, and setting your Folio namespace and service-name under:
 ```
 <kubernetes enabled="true">
                 <namespace>folio-q4</namespace>